 Step 1 – Opening Pitcher

-As Pitcher is an effects plugin, you will want to make sure that you place it on the same mixer track as the vocal you wish to autotune.
+As Pitcher is an effects plugin, you will want to ensure that you place it on the same mixer track as the vocal you wish to autotune.

 Step 2 – Using Pitcher